 “Acceptance Criteria” means the acceptance testing criteria that is used to determine if the Services or Work or any part thereof conform to and perform in accordance with the requirements of the applicable Order Form or Statement of Work.

-“Account” means each mailbox, shared mailbox, or other unique messaging or data account (automated or otherwise) attributed to a User in connection with the Services.
+“Account” means each mailbox, shared mailbox, or other unique messaging or data account (automated or otherwise) attributed to or accessible by a User in connection with the Services.
 For billing purposes, Account may be referred to as user, with the same meaning.

 “Administrative Account” means the Account that upon authorization via completion of the Appointment of Administrator form, provides the Administrative User with the principal discretion and ability to assign roles, add, suspend, delete, manage and control all Accounts and Services of Customer through an online Control Center, including, authorized access to the Archived Data of Customer.